The Corporate Tax Planning Law Review: Monaco

 - taxes, with the exception of the ISB.

-The following expenses are, however, not deductible, and would be added back to the taxable income:
+The following expenses are, however, not deductible, and would be added back to determine the taxable income:

 - penalties related to infringements of the tax legislation;